fpereiro/proof/notes.md

          - -> 2arg
       - If the square is neither blank nor contains the 3rd argument, go to (*).

-In other words: f will go to the leftmost of the tape, then goes right until it finds either the 3rd argument or two blanks in a row.
-If it finds the 3rd argument, -> 1arg.
-If it finds two blanks in a row, it advances one more position and -> 2arg.
+In other words: f will
+   1) go to the leftmost of the tape
+   2) go right until it finds either the 3rd argument or two blanks in a row 3-1) if it finds the 3rd argument, -> 1arg.
+   3-2) if it finds two blanks in a row, it advances one more position and -> 2arg.

 ## e (erase)